 Inmarsat provides BGAN on a seamless network that operates with near global coverage.
 You can take your BGAN terminal from California, Toronto, South America, Africa, and even Asia and connect easily to the Inmarsat satellite network.
 VSAT coverage is similar to BGAN coverage but in most cases it is not seamless and you need separate contracts on different satellites and teleports to get global coverage.
 If mobility is a major issue then BGAN really provides a more seamless transition for your coverage and its small form factor makes it ideal for mobility as well.

 Easy to Use

 As far as ease of use, this is where BGAN really comes out on top.
 In under five minutes any user can set-up, point, and connect their devices to a BGAN terminal and start communicating.
 Fixed VSAT systems require a trained technician with specialized equipment to point and peak your terminal.
 This is of course unless you invest in auto-pointing technology which has push-button deployment.
 Equipment size is also a major factor between BGAN and VSAT where ease of use is concerned.
 A BGAN terminal (depending on the model) can fit inside your laptop bag while a VSAT system is pretty huge.
-This of a VSAT system as large enough to make it a two person job for mounting or moving the equipment.

 The diameter of VSAT terminals can range from 1 to 2.4 meters for most solutions.
 Fixed antennas can be mounted on a pole (2″ in diameter) or even on a non-penetrating roof mount (NPRM) with 500 to 1,000 pounds of support to prevent misalignment.
 In contrast, BGAN terminals are about the size of a laptop computer and they include a rechargeable battery so they shouldn’t need to be tethered to anything for a power source to operate.